Rookie receivers' best routes and how they fit with their new NFL team

-Pro Football Focus not only grades every single player on every play of every game in the NFL, it also expands to every FBS game since 2014.
+Pro Football Focus not only grades every player on every play of every game in the NFL, it also expands to every FBS game since 2014.

 Using that dataset, we look at how the 13 wide receivers taken in Rounds 1-3 of the 2019 NFL draft and the four first- and second-round tight ends fit with their new teams.
 We identify each player's highest-graded route run in college last season and provide context of how their NFL team performs when their pass-catchers run those routes.